shellscape/mocha-chrome/README.md

     $ mocha-chrome <file.html> [options]

   Options
+    --chrome-flags              A JSON string representing an array of flags to pass to Chrome --ignore-console            Suppress console logging
+    --ignore-exceptions         Suppress exceptions logging
+    --ignore-resource-errors    Suppress resource error logging
-    --mocha      A JSON string representing a config object to pass to Mocha --log-level  Specify a log level; trace, debug, info, warn, error --no-colors  Disable colors in Mocha's output
+    --log-level                 Specify a log level; trace, debug, info, warn, error --mocha                     A JSON string representing a config object to pass to Mocha --no-colors                 Disable colors in Mocha's output
+    --old-and-busted            Take pity upon users of old-node.
+This option will run moche-chrome under Node < 8 using babel-register.
+Use at your own risk, and without support.
-    --reporter   Specify the Mocha reporter to use --timeout    Specify the test startup timeout to use
+    --reporter                  Specify the Mocha reporter to use --timeout                   Specify the test startup timeout to use --version

   Examples
     $ mocha-chrome test.html --no-colors